-The recent global economic downturn may continue to negatively impact our business.
+The continuing global economic downturn may continue to negatively impact our business.

 In the current global economy, operating businesses have recently faced tightening credit, weakening demand for goods and services, weak international liquidity conditions, and declining markets.
 Lower demand for dry bulk cargoes as well as diminished trade credit available for the delivery of such cargoes have led to decreased demand for dry bulk carriers, creating downward pressure on charter rates and vessel values.
-The recent economic downturn has had and may continue to have during 2012 a number of adverse consequences for dry bulk and other shipping sectors, including, among other things:
+The continuing economic downturn has had and may continue to have during 2014 a number of adverse consequences for dry bulk and other shipping sectors, including, among other things:

-- · an absence of financing for vessels; - · a further decrease in the market value of our vessels and no active second-hand market for the sale of vessels; - · low charter rates, particularly for vessels employed in the spot market; - · widespread loan covenant defaults; and - declaration of bankruptcy by some operators and shipowners, as well as charterers.
+- an absence of financing for vessels; - a further decrease in the market value of our vessels and no active second-hand market for the sale of vessels; - low charter rates, particularly for vessels employed on short-term time charters or in the spot market; - widespread loan covenant defaults; and - declaration of bankruptcy by some operators and shipowners, as well as charterers.